grm34/archboot/README.md

 ## Notes

-For list of availables languages and regions codes, please see [languages](https://github.com/grm34/archboot/blob/master/conf/languages) & [regions](https://github.com/grm34/archboot/blob/master/conf/region_city).
+For list of all available languages and regions codes, please see [languages](https://github.com/grm34/archboot/blob/master/conf/languages) and [regions](https://github.com/grm34/archboot/blob/master/conf/region_city).

 If you want to see whose packages are installed by this script, please see [Applications Folder](https://github.com/grm34/archboot/tree/master/src/apps).